cosmicfranz/Bash-In-the-Box/README.md

 In order to obtain such simplicity, this framework has been thought with a few requirements in mind:

 * zero step, **drop-in installation**; it must work *out of the box*
-* **unobtrusivity**, that is, shallow learning curve, no imposition on coding style, no gobbledegook syntax (or, at least, not worse than plain Bash syntax), gradual introduction of features
+* **unobtrusiveness**, that is, shallow learning curve, no imposition on coding style, no gobbledygook syntax (or, at least, not worse than plain Bash syntax), gradual introduction of features
 * **usefulness and modularity**: include only code that is really needed
 * the code has to be **pure Bash**, as much as possible, thus reducing dependencies on external software
 * at the same time, good coding practices and readability must be encouraged